Sharanupatil8/web3-practice-project/README.md

 # web3-practice-project

-a simple smart contract bilt using solidity and tested by mocha and deployed to goerli network
+a simple smart contract built using solidity, truffle and web3.js and tested by mocha and deployed to goerli network.